-The turn of the year is over and with a little distance it's easier to look back on the last 12 months and look forward to 2019 with new motivation.
-2018 was a year full of exciting challenges such as WordPress 5.0 and the Gutenberg editor, GDPR and the first co-organization of a WordCamp.
-To close 2018 in a fitting manner, we have today our product developments and personal highlights of the last year as well as an outlook of our plans for 2019 in the luggage.
+The turn of the year is over and with a little distance it is easier to look back on the last 12 months and look forward to 2019 with new motivation.
+2018 was a year full of exciting challenges such as WordPress 5.0 and the Gutenberg editor, GDPRand the first co-organization of a WordCamp.
+To bring 2018 to a fitting close, we have our product developments and personal highlights of the past year as well as an outlook of our plans for 2019.

-Everything talks about "Mobile First" and the importance of making your WordPress site to the needs of mobile users.
+Everything talks about "Mobile First" and the importance of aligning your WordPresssite with the needs of mobile users.
 Unfortunately, when it comes to implementing this guiding principle, it often remains with small optimization measures on the website itself.
 One effective channel to reach your potential customers in the best possible way is usually forgotten: mobile apps.
-How to create your WP site without any programming knowledge, into an app Lukas Gehrer will show you how.
+Lukas Gehrer shows you how to turn your WP-siteinto an app without any programming knowledge.

 What does "Democratize Publishing" actually mean?